josefglatz/sync-feusers-username-to-email/Documentation/Configuration/TSconfigReference/Reference.rst

 ..  note::

     #.
-The options are meant to be set in the Page TSconfig context.
+The options are meant to be set in the
+       :ref:`Page TSconfig <t3tsconfig:setting-page-tsconfig>` context.

     #.
 All options needs to be set as a child element of the root element
        :typoscript:`tx_sync_feusers_username_to_email.`